-|Integration key||Copy and paste in the integration key from the 1Password application you created earlier in the Duo Admin Panel.|
+|Duo Client ID||Copy and paste in the Client ID or integration key from the 1Password application you created earlier in the Duo Admin Panel.|

-|Secret key||Copy and paste in the secret key from the 1Password application you created earlier in the Duo Admin Panel.|
+|Duo Client Secret||Copy and paste in the Client secret or secret key from the 1Password application you created earlier in the Duo Admin Panel.|

-|API hostname||Copy and paste in the API hostname from the 1Password application you created earlier in the Duo Admin Panel.|
+|Duo API hostname||Copy and paste in the API hostname from the 1Password application you created earlier in the Duo Admin Panel.|

-Click Save Settings when done.
+Click Save when done.